 Employment Outlook and Salary Info

-According to predictions by the U.S. Bureau of Labor Statistics (BLS), transportation, storage and distribution managers, including warehouse managers, should see a 10% increase in jobs from 2010-2020.
-As of May 2012, the median annual salary for this field was $81,830, per BLS reports.
+According to predictions by the U.S. Bureau of Labor Statistics (BLS), transportation, storage and distribution managers, including warehouse managers, should see a 5% increase in jobs from 2012-2022, which is slower than the national average of 11% for all job sectors.
+As of May 2013, the median annual salary for this field was $83,890, per BLS reports.

 Certification is not required in the field of warehouse management, but it can help professionals achieve employment or advanced positions within a company.
 Professionals can earn certification from the Institute for Supply Chain Management or some for-profit organizations.